herambchaudhari4121/COVID-19tracker/README.md

 # About
 A live COVID-19 tracker (deaths, cases, recovered) for 20 countries around the world!
 Written in Javascript, HTML & CSS
+#### Please Star if you fork or create a pull request so others can find the project too! :)

  ### Current countries:
 1. France